uramen/auto-complete/questions.md

 ### How many arguments does setState take and why is it async.
 ```
 It can take two arguments setState({...data}, () => 'invoked after updated new state').
-Maybe it's async due the performance problems.
+Maybe it's async due to the performance problems.
 ```

 ### List the steps needed to migrate a Class to Function Component.